takethispie/autodiscovery/README.md

-# microservice
+# localservice
 >this is in a very early developement state, there is not even a name for the library or a library format (the project actually produce an .exe not a DLL), use at your own risk !

 ###Summary
-microservice is a library which implement a non-distributed microservice architecture, it is like a microservice architecture but running only within one program.
+localservice is a library which implement a non-distributed microservice architecture, it is like a microservice architecture but running only within one program.

 ###Features
 it has an auto discovery feature to detect any class wich inherit from MicroService so the Main function is really simple: